sazid-zero/Skinwalker-150/README.md

 The objective of this game is to beat the opponents, set new lap records.

 <br/><h1>Features</h1>
-*Choose from a variety of cars with unique characteristics.
+Choose from a variety of cars with unique characteristics.<br/>
-*Navigate through a dynamically generated track with random obstacles.
+Navigate through a dynamically generated track with random obstacles.<br/>
-*Compete against intelligent AI opponents with varying skill levels.
+Compete against intelligent AI opponents with varying skill levels.<br/>
-*Earn points for each successful lap and try to set a new high score.
+Earn points for each successful lap and try to set a new high score.<br/>
-*Engage in intense races with realistic physics and responsive controls.
+Engage in intense races with realistic physics and responsive controls.<br/>
-*Experience the adrenaline rush of high-speed racing in the console environment.
+Experience the adrenaline rush of high-speed racing in the console environment.<br/>

 <br/><h1>Development:</h1>
 We are developing this game with c++.